hanpeki/hanpeki-godot-logger/README.md

 - ☑ Dedicated namespaces
 - ☑ Per-level and per-namespace configuration

+Check the [API documentation here](./API.md) or keep reading for an introduction.

 ### What is a transport?

 A transport is a way to handle a log event — it "transports" the event from its origin to an output.